ntack93/BBSBOT/README.md

 3. Generate an API key for the project.
 4. Copy the API key and enter it in the Settings window under "Google Places API Key".

+### Pexels API Key

+1. Sign up for an account at [Pexels](https://www.pexels.com/).
+2. Navigate to the API section and generate a new API key.
+3. Copy the API key and enter it in the Settings window under "Pexels API Key".

 ## DynamoDB Setup

 To enable conversation persistence using DynamoDB, follow these steps: